Stratton D. Brooks: University of Missouri

 The University of Missouri (UM) previously had indicated to Brooks that it would like to have him take the job as president.
 He had previously rejected the interest, because he had become interested in continuing in Norman.
 Besides, his wife loved the place, and even told him once that that was the place where she hoped to be buried after death.

 Regarding Walton's replacement of the regents, Brooks realized that he had no future in Oklahoma without top-level political support.
 He called UM and asked if the presidency was still open.
 The answer was, "Yes."
 He travelled to Missouri to meet with the school officials.
 The next day, he received a formal job offer with an annual salary of $12,500.
 He gave them his verbal acceptance.
 When he got home he wrote a one-sentence letter of resignation to one of the regents, which was immediately accepted.

 The Brooks family bade goodbye to Oklahoma.
 Within six months, the Oklahoma legislature had enough of Walton's arbitrary behavior and roughshod power plays.
 They passed articles of impeachment and removed him from the Governor's office.

 The budgetary problems Brooks faced at UM were much the same as those he left in Oklahoma.
 At least the school had not developed into quite as big a mess as OU had when he arrived in Norman.
 Still, a bizarre incident in 1931 derailed his career.
 Some sociology professors allowed release of a "sex survey" that most of the regents and ordinary citizens found offensive to their social views.
 Brooks saw the document, which he called "sewer psychology" and wanted to fire the faculty members who had authorized sending it out without his prior approval.
 The American Association of University Professors joined in the uproar.
 The regents then blamed Brooks for misleading them and creating a national scandal.
 Unable to defend himself, he resigned, and moved to Kansas City, so that UM could find a new leader.

 Later life and subsequent death

 Looking for something very different to do, he accepted the job as president of the Order of DeMolay, a Masonic institution for young men.
-When his wife died in 1941, Stratton Brooks brought her body back to Norman for burial.
-He lived the remainder of his life in Kansas City, Missouri with the family of his oldest daughter, Dorothy Callaway Brooks, her husband William Stocking Callaway, and their two daughters Penelope and Dorothy.
+When his wife died in 1941, Brooks brought her body back to Norman for burial.
+He lived the remainder of his life in Kansas City, Missouri, with the family of his oldest daughter, Dorothy Callaway Brooks, her husband William Stocking Callaway, and their two daughters Penelope and Dorothy.